An isovariant Blakers--Massey theorem

 \subsection{Structure of the paper.}

 In section 2, we review necessary background on isovariance and isovariant homotopy theory.
-In section 3, we reprove Hauschild's equivariant Blakers--Massey theorem \cite{Hau}, using techniques that will then generalize to the isovariant case.
-In section 4, we prove the isovariant Blakers--Massey theorem.
-In section 5, we give a model for homotopy limits in the isovariant category and prove the $n$-cubical isovariant Blakers--Massey theorem.
-In section 6, we define the isovariant suspension $S_\mathcal{U}$ and prove the isovariant Freudenthal suspension theorem.
+In section 3, we give a model for homotopy limits and homotopy pushouts in the isovariant category.
+In section 4, we reprove Hauschild's equivariant Blakers--Massey theorem \cite{Hau}, using techniques that apply to the isovariant case.
+We then prove the isovariant Blakers--Massey theorem and its $n$-cubical generalization.
+In section 5, we define the isovariant suspension $S_\mathcal{U}$ and prove the isovariant Freudenthal suspension theorem.